John Hawes

-John Cyril Hawes (7 September 1876 – 26 June 1956) was an architect and priest.
+John Cyril Hawes (7 September 1876 – 26 June 1956) was a British architect and priest.
 Hawes was known for designing and constructing church buildings in England, Western Australia and The Bahamas.
 He served as a priest in the Church of England before converting to Roman Catholicism and received ordination as a Catholic priest.
 He was later named a domestic prelate by Pope Pius XI and given the title "monsignor".
 After retiring he lived as a hermit in The Bahamas, becoming known more commonly as Father Jerome.